 You may be trying to decide which is better for cleaning in between your teeth: dental floss or a Waterpik water flosser.
 Getting input from a dentist is always a good idea.

-It also helps to understand the differences and similarities between the two, so that you can decide which will provide the most benefit for you.
+It also helps to understand the differences and similarities between the two so that you can decide which will provide the most benefit for you.
 It’s important to understand each tool and understand what they can and can’t do.

-Water flossers use a pressurized stream of pulsating water to clean away food particles, bacteria, and plaque between teeth and under the gum line.
+Water flossers use a pressurized stream of pulsating water to clean away food particles, bacteria, and plaque between your teeth and under your gumline.

-Who should use a Waterpik?
+When to use a Waterpik?